What is the date on the back of my bag?

-We source green beans that have been decaffeinated via the Swiss Water Process®.
+We source green beans that have been decaffeinated via either Mountain Water or Swiss Water Process®.
 Mountain Water Process begins with a detailed physical/chemical analysis to determine the optimal extraction conditions.
 The coffee beans are prepared prior to extraction using steam with controlled pressure.
 Caffeine is extracted using a saturated solution based on water and soluble coffee solids under conditions of flow, temperature, pressure and vacuum.
 In the Swiss Water Process the beans are soaked to the target moisture level that is ideal for caffeine removal.
 Green Coffee Extract (GCE), a combination of water and all of the coffee solubles except for caffeine, is circulated around the beans.
 The GCE will absorb the caffeine, since that is the only soluble not found in GCE.
 This process takes 8-10 hours.
 Then the GCE is filtered through carbon to remove the caffeine and reused in the process.
 The carbon is sent to a furnace to burn the caffeine away and it is also reused in the process.
 Once 99.9% of the caffeine is removed the coffee is dried, bagged, and shipped to us for roasting.
 This method is the cleanest and most environmentally sound way to remove caffeine from coffee.
 There’s a really cool infographic and short video on the Swiss Water website.

 Is Terra Nova’s coffee “washed" or "natural" process?

 Terra Nova uses primarily washed beans.
-The exceptions are Sumatra which is Giling Basah, or “wet hulled” and Ethiopia which is currently natural process.
+The exceptions are Sumatra which is Giling Basah, or “wet hulled”.
 Washed beans remove the coffee beans from the cherry prior to drying.
 Natural process coffee beans are dried inside of the coffee cherry.
 Giling Basah is similar to washed, except that the beans go through their final hulling at a higher moisture value.

 CONTENTSIs Terra Nova Coffee gluten-free?